3mdeb/news-and-ideas/blog/content/post/2024-07-23-new-mtl-releases.md

 important safety feature that controls the maximum current that can flow through the USB-PD.
-This prevents damaging the device as well as what it is connected to in case of any malfunction like short circuiting the USB port.
+This prevents damaging the device as well as what it is connected to in case of any malfunction like short-circuiting the USB port.

 ### [Setup menu password configuration](https://docs.dasharo.com/dasharo-menu-docs/overview/$user-password-management)